t0mpr1c3/DAKexport/README.md

 For this to be useful it needs to be able to work with various different input formats.
 I don't have firm suggestions how best to go about this.
-There are various open source projects that have attempted to design open source pattern formats.
+There are various projects that have attempted to design open source pattern formats.
 The most useful are Knitspeak and Knitout because there are already people developing applications for them (see for example https://github.com/mhofmann-uw/599-Knitting-Complete).

 I have come up with a format called [Knitscheme](https://github.com/t0mpr1c3/knitscheme)